[INFOGRAPHIC]: 7 Easy Ways to Start Live Streaming

 5. Conduct Training

 Let’s dive a bit better into a few types type of events.
 First; training.
-Trainings conducted via live video have major advantages.
+Training conducted via live video have major advantages.
 First, they can reach a global audience.
 And second, they can be conducted by experts—no matter where they are located.

 6. Product or Service Demonstration